patrikaxelsson/RawIO2Parallel/README.md

 ## Installation

-Start RawIO2Parallel from User-Startup, WBStartup, somewhere else or use LoadModule or similar software to load it as a resident.
+Start RawIO2Parallel from User-Startup, WBStartup, somewhere else or use LoadModule, BlizKick, RemApollo or similar software to load it as a resident module.

 ## Testing